eserlxl/10kingdoms/MEMORY_LEAK_FIXES.md

 ### Still Reachable Memory (303,209 bytes in 2,695 blocks)
 - **External Library Resources**: Most of these are from PulseAudio, PipeWire, and SDL internal structures
 - **Application Resources**: Fixed by improved initialization and cleanup
+- **System Cleanup**: Improved by enhanced cleanup in main function, error handler, and signal handler

 ### Uninitialized Memory Writes
 - **World Class**: Fixed by explicit initialization in constructor